 Computation of the estimator is straightforward since it takes only finitely many values depending on the order statistics for the $X$-sample.
 Therefore, a simple grid search is guaranteed to quickly identify the minimizer $\hat\theta_n$.

 A shortcoming of this approach is that, due to the discontinuity of the loss function, an asymptotic normality result for the M-estimator does not seem possible; see Section~\ref{SS:smooth}.
-Therefore, inference on the MCID based on the M-estimator is not currently available.
-This provides motivation for a Bayesian analysis, where credible intervals, etc, can be easily obtained, but some non-standard ideas are needed to deal with the fact that there is no natural likelihood for $\theta$; see Section~\ref{S:bayes}.
-Bootstrap methods are available (see Section~\ref{S:examples}) but there is a general concern about the validity of the basic bootstrap in this case because the rate is not the usual $n^{-1/2}$.
+Therefore, valid confidence intervals for the MCID based on the M-estimator are not currently available.
+This provides motivation for a Bayesian approach, where credible intervals, etc, can be easily obtained, but some non-standard ideas are needed to deal with the fact that $\theta$ is defined by a loss function, not a likelihood; see Section~\ref{S:bayes}.
+Bootstrap methods are available (see Section~\ref{S:examples}) but there is a general concern about their validity because the rate is not the usual $n^{-1/2}$.

 Consistency and convergence rates for the M-estimator $\hat\theta_n$ have been studied by \citet{xu.mcid}.
 The rates rely on the local behavior of the function $\eta$ and of the marginal distribution of $X$ around $\theta^\star$.
 In Theorem~\ref{thm:m.rate}, we clarify and substantially improve upon the rate result given in \citet{xu.mcid}.
-Our assumptions here are different/simpler than theirs, and we discuss these differences below.
+Our assumptions here are more efficient than theirs, and we discuss these differences below.

 \begin{assumption} The marginal density $p$ of $X$ is continuous and bounded away from 0 and $\infty$ on an interval containing $\theta^\star$. \end{assumption}